ethereum/go-ethereum/docs/_interface/merge.md

 ## Transition

 The transition from PoW to PoS will happen when a pre-announced total difficulty is reached by the chain.
-This is unlike usual forks which occur at a certain scheduled block number.
+This is different to other forks which usually occur at a certain scheduled block number.
 The total difficulty threshold that will trigger the Merge is also known as the [*Terminal Total Difficulty* (TTD)](https://ethereum.org/en/glossary/#terminal-total-difficulty).
 In case of an emergency delay, the TTD can be overriden in Geth using the `--override.terminaltotaldifficulty` command-line